 Sticky Gingerbread Puddings with Ginger Wine and Brandy Sauce

-This recipe is from Delia's Winter Collection.
+This recipe is from The Delia Collection: Puddings.
 Serves 8

 Now divide the mixture between the buttered pudding basins, stand them on a baking sheet and bake in the centre of the oven for 35 minutes, or until they feel firm and springy to the touch.
 After that, remove them from the oven and let them stand for about 5 minutes, then run a small palette knife around the edges of the tins and turn them out.
 Allow the puddings to get completely cold and keep them wrapped in clingfilm until you need them.

 To make the sauce, all you do is gently melt together the sugar and butter until all the granules of sugar have completely dissolved, then whisk in the ginger wine and brandy, add the chopped ginger and the sauce is then ready to serve.

 To serve the puddings: pre-heat the grill to its highest setting and arrange the puddings on a heatproof dish or tray.
 Spoon the sauce over, making sure that no little bits of ginger are actually on the top of the puddings, then place the whole thing under the grill, so that the tops of the puddings are about 5 inches (13 cm) from the source of heat.
 Now allow them to heat through – which will take about 8 minutes – by which time the tops will be slightly crunchy and the sauce will be hot and bubbly.
 Serve with chilled pouring cream.

 Note: if you want to make these puddings in advance, they freeze beautifully, and after defrosting should be re-heated as above.

 Pre-heat the oven to gas mark 4, 350ºF (180ºC).

 You will also need eight x 6 fl oz (175 ml) pudding basins, well buttered, and a solid baking sheet.